Frederick Lugard, 1st Baron Lugard: Honours

 Lugard was appointed a Companion of the Order of the Bath (CB) in 1895.
 He was knighted as a Knight Commander of the Order of St Michael and St George (KCMG) in the 1901 New Year Honours and raised to a Knight Grand Cross (GCMG) in 1911.
 He was appointed to the Privy Council in the 1920 New Year Honours.
 In 1928 he was further honoured when he was elevated to the peerage as Baron Lugard, of Abinger in the County of Surrey.

 The Royal Geographical Society awarded him the Founder's Medal in 1902 for persistent attention to African geography.

 A bronze bust of Lugard, created by Pilkington Jackson in 1960, is held in the National Portrait Gallery, London.

-Lugard Road on Victoria Peak in Hong Kong, China is named after him.
+Lugard Road on Victoria Peak in Hong Kong is named after him.